forensicman/deepfake-hand-biomarker/README.md

 # deepfake-hand-biomarker
+PLEASE NOTE: This was developed for a bachelor thesis.
+So this is in experimental status.
 - Keras-based binary classifier (fake/real) using hand extracts to spot diffusion-generated deepfake images
 - dataset:
   - 500 diffusion-generated hands (Midjourney Diffusion Model)